Protein Structure Prediction

 Can I use AlphaFold 3 commercially?

 Read the current license before assuming.
-The terms have been a moving target since the May 2024 release.
+The terms have changed since the May 2024 release.
 If commercial use is essential, the open-source AF3-class alternatives (Boltz-1, Chai-1) have permissive licenses that are easier to scope around.

 Is structure prediction the same as protein design?